bbatsov/clojure-style-guide/README.md

 * A macro should usually just provide syntactic sugar and the core of the macro should be a plain function.
 Doing so will improve composability.
-* Prefer syntax quoted forms over building lists manually.
+* Prefer syntax-quoted forms over building lists manually.

 ## Comments